varya/ds-breakfast-01-2021/index.md

 we share even before the work has started.
 If the is an idea of new pattern or feature in our design system, we discuss it before implementing.

+And the most important part, now we do tell a lot about how we are doing things.
+We want everyone to be involved and we see it that anyone can do our job if properly guided.
+There should not be any "firm secret" in our actuvity.
+So, we share about technical approaches we are using, the processes we are going through, about the architectural details of our solutions.
+Mostly, we are trying to express it in sharp and precise tutorials and explanations.
+Something which is obvious for us doing this job day to day may not be so clear for the others whose focus is different.
+We are trying to remember it.

 -->

 ## Reach people